23 Spots to Stop by on the Popular California Longitudinal Course Pacific Coast Highway!

 How to Spend the Perfect 3 Day Weekend in San Diego, California - Traverse

-We have arrived in San Diego, our holy land !
-What better place to end an epic road trip on the Pacific Coast Highway?
+We've arrived in our home town of San Diego !
+What better place to end an epic road trip along the Pacific Coast Highway?

-We recommend at least two full days to explore San Diego and the surrounding area.
+We recommend allowing at least two full days to explore San Diego and the surrounding area.

-San Diego's laid-back vibe and perfect weather will make you want to spend more time here.
-A must visit after your Pacific Coast Highway vacation.
+San Diego's laid back vibe and perfect weather will have you coming back for more, so make it a must-visit after your Pacific Coast Highway vacation.

-Balboa Park, Gaslamp, Coronado, La Jolla, Old Town, and all the beaches back in town from Torrey Pines make San Diego the last place you shouldn't miss.
+Balboa Park, Gaslamp, Coronado, La Jolla, Old Town, and all the beaches from Torrey Pines back into town are some of the final not to be missed attractions in San Diego.

-Of course, SoCalization carries San Diego craft beer !
-There are many cute and colorful designs, so be sure to check them out!
+SoCalization of course carries San Diego craft beer !
+We also have lots of cute and colorful designs, so be sure to check them out!

-Distance from previous destination: 120 miles from Los Angeles on I-5
+Distance from previous destination: 120 miles (about 193 km) from Los Angeles on I-5

-Tip: Follow the coastal road through Laguna Beach and Newport Beach towards Orange County.
+Tip: Take the coastal road through Laguna Beach and Newport Beach towards Orange County.

-Recommended places to stay: Staypineapple (cheap), Pendry San Diego (luxury)
+Recommended places to stay: Staypineapple (budget), Pendry San Diego (luxury)

-America's most popular road trip!
-There are so many destinations on the Pacific Coast Highway alone!
-You can go from San Francisco to San Diego in one day, but if you're not in a rush, try spending a few days.
-How about running slowly without trying so hard?
+Road trips are very popular in the United States!
+There are many destinations on the Pacific Coast Highway alone!
+You can go from San Francisco to San Diego in one day, but if you're not in a rush, try taking a few days to get there.
+Why not take it easy and drive at a leisurely pace?

-I also went on a road trip during the Thanksgiving break to visit the Golden Gate Bridge, 17 Mile Drive, Bixby State Bridge, Point Sur, Pismo Beach, and more!
-It was a long road, but I was able to see such beautiful scenery, so I was able to make good memories without any difficulty.
+I also went on a road trip during Thanksgiving holidays to the Golden Gate Bridge, 17 Mile Drive, Bixby State Bridge, Point Sur, Pismo Beach, and other places I've introduced in this blog!
+It was a long journey, but I was able to see some beautiful scenery, so it was a painless and memorable experience.